+212 615 346 108 Contact@enchantingmorocco.com

 Why autumn is special:

 • Desert trips are ideal.
 The Sahara is not scorching anymore, and nights under the stars in a desert camp are unforgettable.
+Consider experiencing the magic on a 2 weeks Morocco tour, which perfectly captures the best of this season.

 • Cultural vibes.
 Autumn is harvest season—dates, olives, and figs are everywhere.
 Don’t miss local markets!